 Some Excellent Auto-Flowering Cannabis Breeders:

-There are many other breeders that offer auto-flowering seeds, but the breeders listed have become famous for breeding some of the best auto seeds when it comes to ease of growth, potency and yields.
-Let us know if there's an auto-flowering cannabis breeder we should add to this list!
+There are many other great breeders that offer auto-flowering seeds, but the breeders listed are known for breeding some of the best auto seeds when it comes to ease of growth, potency and yields.
+Let us know if there’s an auto-flowering cannabis breeder we should add to this list!